techn0man1ac/LumiTimeV2/README.md

 # LumiTimeV2

-LumiTimeV2 - next step of previous project [12 LED ATtiny "Perpetual" Wristwatch](https://github.com/techn0man1ac/PerpetualLEDWristwatch).
+LumiTimeV2 - next generation simple and "Perpetual" Wristwatch [12 LED ATtiny "Perpetual" Wristwatch](https://github.com/techn0man1ac/PerpetualLEDWristwatch).
 This is the simple and "Perpetual" Wristwatch(project code name "LumiTimeV2") with 12 red LEDs, it have LIR3032 Li-Ion battery and 12 solar cells, based on a Microchip microcontroller ATmega328P.
 It full open source(firmware and hardware).

 # Video demonstration: